makinacorpus/django_pyoidc/docs/explanation.rst

 equivalent).
 * You have a more classical *'full stack'* web application, or API, with a cookie based session.

 In the first case there's no '*logout'* work on the API side.
 And this will always be the case, that's not something managed by your backend.
-For cookie based session login out is quite easy, you invalidate the cookie (Usually by sending back a new version of this cookie to the user, but simply destroying the cookie on your side is enough to make this session invalid.
+For cookie based session login out is quite easy, you invalidate the cookie (usually by sending back a new version of this cookie to the user, but simply destroying the cookie on your side is enough to make this session invalid).

 Now, using OIDC, if you simply drop your application cookie you have a **big problem**.
 Your application may even show the user a disconnect confirmation page, and maybe a new login page with several options (local login, SSO login ,etc.).
 But if the user